snowplow-archive/snowplow.github.com/_posts/2016-01-26-snowplow-r76-changeable-hawk-eagle-released.md

 <h3 id="deduplication-101">1.1 Event duplicates 101</h3>

 Duplicate events are an unfortunate fact of life when it comes to data pipelines - for a helpful primer on this issue, see last year's blog post [Dealing with duplicate event IDs] [dupes-post].
-Fortunately Snowplow makes it easy to spot duplicates, thanks to:
+Fortunately Snowplow makes it easy to identify duplicates, thanks to:

 1. Our major trackers (including JavaScript, iOS and Android) all generate a UUID for the event ID *at event creation time*, so any duplication that occurs downstream (e.g. due to spiders or anti-virus software) is easy to spot
 2. In Snowpow 71 Stork-Billed Kingfisher we introduced a new [Event fingerprint enrichment] [event-fingerprint-enrichment], to help identify whether two events are semantically identical (i.e. contain all the same properties)